tdworowy/kindle_highlights/highlights.md

       To create new values—that, even the lion cannot yet accomplish: but to create itself freedom for new creating—that can the might of the lion do.

       Innocence is the child, and forgetfulness, a new beginning, a game, a self-rolling wheel, a first movement, a holy Yea.
 Aye, for the game of creating, my brethren, there is needed a holy Yea unto life: ITS OWN will, willeth now the spirit; HIS OWN world winneth the world's outcast.

+      The body is a big sagacity, a plurality with one sense, a war and a peace, a flock and a shepherd.

+      Behind thy thoughts and feelings, my brother, there is a mighty lord, an unknown sage—it is called Self; it dwelleth in thy body, it is thy body.

+      Let thy virtue be too high for the familiarity of names, and if thou must speak of it, be not ashamed to stammer about it.

+      Once hadst thou passions and calledst them evil.
+But now hast thou only thy virtues: they grew out of thy passions.

+      Of all that is written, I love only what a person hath written with his blood.
+Write with blood, and thou wilt find that blood is spirit.
+It is no easy task to understand unfamiliar blood; I hate the reading idlers.

+      Once spirit was God, then it became man, and now it even becometh populace.

+      Ye look aloft when ye long for exaltation; and I look downward because I am exalted.
+Who among you can at the same time laugh and be exalted?
+He who climbeth on the highest mountains, laugheth at all tragic plays and tragic realities.

+      Courageous, unconcerned, scornful, coercive—so wisdom wisheth us; she is a woman, and ever loveth only a warrior.

+      I should only believe in a God that would know how to dance.

+      And when I saw my devil, I found him serious, thorough, profound, solemn: he was the spirit of gravity—through him all things fall.

+      By our best enemies we do not want to be spared, nor by those either whom we love from the very heart.
+So let me tell you the truth!

+      Ye say it is the good cause which halloweth even war?
+I say unto you: it is the good war which halloweth every cause.

+      Your highest thought, however, ye shall have it commanded unto you by me—and it is this: man is something that is to be surpassed.

+      What warrior wisheth to be spared!

+      A state, is called the coldest of all cold monsters.
+Coldly lieth it also; and this lie creepeth from its mouth: "I, the state, am the people."

+      But the state lieth in all languages of good and evil; and whatever it saith it lieth; and whatever it hath it hath stolen.

+      Just see these superfluous ones!
+Sick are they always; they vomit their bile and call it a newspaper.
+They devour one another, and cannot even digest themselves.

+      Ofttimes sitteth filth on the throne.—and ofttimes also the throne on filth.

+      Slow is the experience of all deep fountains: long have they to wait until they know WHAT hath fallen into their depths.

+      Flee into thy solitude!
+Thou hast lived too closely to the small and the pitiable.
+Flee from their invisible vengeance!
+Towards thee they have nothing but vengeance.

+      Is it not better to fall into the hands of a murderer, than into the dreams of a lustful woman?

+      Do I counsel you to slay your instincts?
+I counsel you to innocence in your instincts.
+Do I counsel you to chastity?
+Chastity is a virtue with some, but with many almost a vice.

+      One ought still to honour the enemy in one's friend.
+Canst thou go nigh unto thy friend, and not go over to him?
+In one's friend one shall have one's best enemy.
+Thou shalt be closest unto him with thy heart when thou withstandest him.

+      Art thou a slave?
+Then thou canst not be a friend.
+Art thou a tyrant?
+Then thou canst not have friends.
+Far too long hath there been a slave and a tyrant concealed in woman.
+On that account woman is not yet capable of friendship: she knoweth only love.

+      In woman's love there is injustice and blindness to all she doth not love.
+And even in woman's conscious love, there is still always surprise and lightning and night, along with the light.
+As yet woman is not capable of friendship: women are still cats, and birds.
+Or at the best, cows.

+      Fire of love gloweth in the names of all the virtues, and fire of wrath.

+#### Software Performance Testing: Concepts, Design, and Analysis (Shen, JJ)
+      Latency is less than or equal to the response time of a request, since the response time is what it takes to get a full response for a request, and it includes request processing time at the server-side.
+We will discuss more on latency and response time throughout the rest of the book.

+      Bandwidth is the transmission capacity, while throughput is the actual amount of data transmitted in a unit of time for a specific case.
+So, bandwidth is the maximum throughput of a communication path.

+      The major capacities or performance indicators are: (1)  Response time (2)  Throughput (3)  Number of concurrent users (4)  Resource utilization (5)  Stability (6)  Scalability Let’s discuss them one by one.

+      Components Performance Impacting Factors Queueing               External: Browser # of requests to a particular server for an action Stalled/Blocked External: Network Network configuration DNS lookup          External: DNS service Connection time      External: Network Network latency Time to first byte     Internal: Software design;    Deployment architecture,  configuration & environment.
+External: Network Server processing speed; Server request load; Network latency Content download External: Network Network bandwidth

+      We define effective maximum throughput as the effective capacity of the system.

+      The next table summarizes these factors and the major impacted performance indicators, respectively.
+Factors Major impacted performance indicators Algorithm complexity Response time Concurrency Throughput, # of concurrent users, Response time Structural limitation Throughput, # of concurrent users